Storm to hit Northeast; blizzard watch for NYC, Boston

 Sunny days and T-shirt-wearing temperatures made it appear winter had made an early exit.
-But it's not finished with us yet — at least in the Northeast where a powerful storm with high winds and up to a foot of snow is expected next week.
+But it's not finished with us yet — at least in the Northeast where a powerful storm with high winds and up to a foot of snow is expected.

 Forecasters at the National Weather Service said Saturday there's a blizzard watch for coastal regions including New York City and Boston for Monday night into Tuesday.
 There also is a winter storm watch for a larger area that includes much of New Jersey, Pennsylvania, upstate New York and New England.